The Best Time To Visit Kenya For Safari - Low, High, Peak, & Festive Seasons

 What is the best time to visit Kenya?
-The best time for safari in Kenya is during the migration season, but the country offers favourable travel conditions 365 days.
+The best time for safari in Kenya is during the great migration season that occurs between July and October.
+The great migration involves the movement of over 1.2 million wildebeest from Serengeti National Park to Kenya’s Masai Mara National Park.

-You can Contact Us via phone or WhatsApp at +254-704-532-105 to find out more about the best time to come to Kenya for a safari.
+You can Contact Us via phone or WhatsApp at +254-704-532-105 to find out more about visiting Kenya or to start planning your Kenya safari holiday.

 Our Frequently Booked Kenya Safari All-Year-Round with Pricing